flodorner/Augmented_Constrained_RL/README.md

 ```
 where _{exp_id}_ is the id of the experiment you wish to run.

 To reproduce the results in the main report, only experiments 3,4,5,6,10,11,12,14,15 and 51 need to be run.
+We kept the experiments in the same combination as they were run intially to avoid introducing mistakes, but calls to run_exp that use a name not mentioned in the first five plots in Plot_results.ipynb should be safely omittable to make things faster if only the plots from the main report are replicated.

 ### Custom Experiments